Updated: Nov 19, 2021

 If you live, work or play outside, weather can be a big deal.
-If your a farmer, growing crops or raising livestock, its especially true.
+If you are a farmer, growing crops or raising livestock, it's especially true.

 The 2021-22 edition of the Farmers Almanac is out and so are the predictions.

 According to the publication, we can expect Mother Nature to deliver a pretty average winter.
 The Canadian Farmers Almanac says snowfall this winter will be at normal or slightly below normal levels from coast to coast for most of the season.

 The West Coast can expect January to start out wet, changing to storms and snow near months end.

 The beginning of January will be a touch milder than normal for Eastern and Central Canada but will get colder near months end.

 The Farmers Almanac predicts the beginning of February will be less severe across the country.
 Quebec to the Maritimes can expect only half the precipitation of January.

 The end of February is predicted to be very cold for the Prairies and the Rockies.
 BC won't be as cold but it will still be a little cooler than normal near month's end.